 Having more clients than you can handle efficiently leads to sloppy work.
-You may find yourself working out of your field of expertise.
+You may find yourself working outside of your field of expertise.
 When this happens, it is time to learn how to say no.

 You might be thinking this is crazy because more money is good, right?
 This is not exactly true.